Main Content

 When training an DQN, DDPG, TD3, SAC, PPO or TRPO agent in parallel, the environment simulation is done by the workers and the gradient computation is done by the client.
 Specifically, the workers simulate (their copy of) the agent within (their copy of) the environment, and send experience data (observation, action, reward, next observation, and a termination signal) to the client.
 The client then computes the gradients from experiences, updates the agent parameters and sends the updated parameters back to the workers, which then continue to perform simulations using their copy of the updated agent.

-This type of parallel training is also known as experience-based parallelization, and can run using asynchronous training (that is the Mode property of the rlTrainingOptions object that you pass to the train function can be set to "async").
+This type of parallel training is also known as experience-based parallelization, and can run using asynchronous training (to specify asynchronous training, set the Mode property of the rlTrainingOptions object that you pass to the train function to "async").
+Asynchronous training can improve performance for off-policy agents.

 With asynchronous training, the client agent calculates gradients and updates agent parameters from the received experiences, without waiting to receive experiences from all the workers.
 The client then sends the updated parameters back to the worker that provided the experiences.
 Then, while other workers are still running, the worker updates its copy of the agent and continues to generate experiences using its copy of the environment.

-Experience-based parallelization can also run using synchronous training (that is the Mode property of the rlTrainingOptions object that you pass to the train function must be set to "sync").
+Experience-based parallelization can also run using synchronous training, (to specify synchronous training, set the Mode property of the rlTrainingOptions object that you pass to the train function to "sync").
+Synchronous training is the default behaviour for all agents, and often yields better performance for on-policy agents.

 With synchronous training, the client agent waits to receive experiences from all of the workers and then calculates the gradients from all these experiences.
 The client updates the agent parameters, and sends the updated parameters to all the workers at the same time.
 Then, all workers use a single updated agent copy, together with their copy of the environment, to generate experiences.
 Since each worker must pause execution until all the workers are finished, synchronous training only advances as fast as the slowest worker allows.